SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 if a value is provided when the function is called.

 To make this process easier,
-Swift provides an automatic external name for any defaulted parameter you define, if you do not provide an external name yourself.
+Swift provides an automatic external name for any parameter that has a default value.
 The automatic external name is the same as the local name, as if you had written a hash symbol before the local name in your code.